frivolt/openrefinewiki/Extension-points.md

       );
 The array [ "core/project", "core/export", "core/export-templating" ] pinpoints the reference menu item.

-See the beginning of this file for IDs of menu items and submenus.
+See the beginning of [menu-bar.js](../tree/master/main/webapp/modules/core/scripts/project/menu-bar.js) for IDs of menu items and submenus.

 ### Column Header Menu
 The drop-down menu of each column can also be extended, but the mechanism is slightly different compared to the main menu.
 Because the drop-down menu for a particular column is constructed on the fly when the user actually clicks the drop-down menu button, extending the column header menu can't really be done once at start-up time, but must be done every time a column header menu gets created.
 So, registration in this case involves providing a function that gets called each such time:

     DataTableColumnHeaderUI.extendMenu(function(column, columnHeaderUI, menu) { ... do stuff to menu ... });
 That function takes in the column object (which contains the column's name), the column header UI object (generally not so useful), and the menu to extend.
 In the previous code line where it says "do stuff to menu", you can write something like this:

       MenuSystem.appendTo(menu, [ "core/facet" ], [